 - Entrepreneurial flair

-- Has high ambitions for business
+- Have high ambitions for business

-- Can see great opportunities in market place for growth
+- Can see great opportunities in marketplace for growth

 - Likes to be own boss

 - Cash flow can limit growth potential

 - Lenders aren’t too helpful about borrowing funds to grow

 - Income can be a little erratic at times due to business cash flow

 - Occasionally has to borrow funds to borrow money which causes stress

 - Isn’t on the same wavelength as accountant